CoolGenius-123/CoolGenius-123/README.md

 ## 📫 How to reach me

-You can reach me at kashif09cse@gmail.com or on [other platforms where you can be reached].
+You can reach me at kashif09cse@gmail.com or get to know more about through my portfolio :[https://glassix-design-portfolio.vercel.app/index.html].

 ## ⚡ Fun fact